garfix/nli-go/README.md

 ## Web demo

-A demo of this program can be found [here](http://patrickvanbergen.com/dbpedia/app/).
+A old demo of this program can be found [here](https://patrickvanbergen.com/dbpedia/app/).
 It allows you to use a few sentences to query DBPedia.

 A recent demo mimicks Terry Winograd's SHRDLU (1970).
 It can be found [here](https://patrickvanbergen.com/blocks-world/)